 - Is it a foreign or domestic trip?

-- How much do you have invested in the trip?
+- How much do you have invested in the journey?

-Domestic travel, driving to your destination, and staying with family may not be a great reason to purchase travel insurance.
+Domestic travel, driving to your destination, and staying with family may not be reasons to purchase travel insurance.
 Now, if you are going to fly, or perhaps spend a month driving the country and seeing the sights, that could be a different story.

 Depending on the cost of the trip and whether or not you purchase a non-refundable ticket, you may want to invest the money in a trip cancellation policy.
 If you spent $149 on a non-refundable ticket, purchasing insurance would be a waste of money.
 You would be missing out on coverage for bags and delays, but ultimately, it’s not cost-effective to purchase a policy.
 Now, if you spent $600 on a non-refundable ticket, you may want to reconsider.
 A good rule of thumb is if you are not willing to lose more than what you spent on pre-paid and non-refundable expenses should something happen, then you may want to consider it for a domestic trip.

-Now, when traveling internationally, I believe that you should always get a travel insurance policy.
-As I said before, even if you have health insurance, it more than likely will not cover you in a foreign country and, heaven forbid if something happens, and you need medical attention.
-That could end up being significant out of pocket expenses that were not in your budget.
+When traveling internationally, I believe that you should always get a travel insurance policy.
+As I said before, even if you have health insurance, it more than likely will not cover you in a foreign country and, heaven forbid, if something happens, and you need medical attention.
+That could end up being significant out-of-pocket expenses that were not in your budget.

-When we travel internationally, we always purchase a policy that has emergency medical, dental, trip cancellation, and emergency evacuation coverage.
-Most plans include the trip cancellation/evacuation coverage in them, along with the medical, but you can purchase a policy with only the medical coverage if you choose.
+When we travel internationally, we always purchase a policy with emergency medical, dental, trip cancellation, and emergency evacuation coverage through World Nomads.
+Most plans include the trip cancellation/evacuation coverage in them and the medical, but you can purchase a policy with only the medical coverage if you choose.
 Researching the destination and typical weather conditions at the time of year you plan to travel can help in your decision as to whether to purchase cancellation insurance or not.

 You can purchase travel insurance policies with various types of coverage, and I highly recommend you research them before deciding to ensure you get the exact kind of coverage you need for your peace of mind on your next trip.
 There are a lot of companies that provide travel insurance policies, and it is super easy to research them online.